joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed the Scroll inactive windows option, that would prevent scrolling in all metro apps under Win 10.
 Note that I advise against using this option anyway because Win 10 does it already natively by default.
-- Now "Start|Windows.UI.Core.CoreWindow" is in the default blacklist.
+- Now "Start|Windows.UI.Core.CoreWindow" is in the default blocklist.
   This will avoid AltDrag interactions with Win10's Start menu.

 ### AltDrag 1.29